Independent Co-Educational Day School

 Excellence extends beyond the purely academic; our pupils’ commitment to music, art, drama, sports, the environment and to helping others through community and charity fundraising are a credit to them.
 Pupils are expected to demonstrate care for each other and value the contributions each can make.
 They celebrate the achievements of others and are keen to show their work in displays around the school.

-Hot lunches are available in school for an additional charge of £3.50.
+Hot lunches are available in school for an additional charge.
 These lunches are brought into school using fresh local ingredients alternatively children have packed lunches.
 Pupils may have a snack at break-time.

-In an emergency, if it is impossible to do homework on a particular night, a letter from a parent must be sent to relevant teacher (one letter will be sufficient).
+Homework is put online on SchoolBase and should also be recorded in the homework diary.
+In an emergency, if it is impossible to do homework on a particular night, a letter from a parent must be sent to the relevant teacher.

-Acceptance for entry into the Senior School is dependent on performance in the Entrance Examination, a report from the candidate’s previous school and an interview.
+Acceptance for entry into our senior school is dependent on performance in the entrance examination, a report from the candidate’s previous school and an interview.

-The Entrance Examination will take place on a Saturday in January and consists of a Science paper, a Mathematics paper, and an English Paper.
+The entrance examination will take place in January and consists of mathematics and English papers.

 All candidates will be called for interview within two weeks of the examination.